Weliwita Sri Saranankara Thera: Appointed Sangaraja

-At the age of 55 years, Weliwita Sri Saranankara Samanera received the 'upasampada' and qualified as a higher ordained monk on the Esala poya day in 1753 at the Malwatu Maha Viharaya.
+At the age of 55, Weliwita Sri Saranankara Samanera received the 'upasampada' and qualified as a higher ordained monk on the Esala poya day in 1753 at the Malwatu Maha Viharaya.
 King Kirti Sri Rajasinha and his ministers proceeded to Malwatta Viharaya and presented Weliwita Sri Saranankara thera with the insignia of the office of Sangharaja in a grand assembly of Buddhist monks.
-Welivita Sri Saranankara thero was the last Sri Lankan monk to hold the prestigious Sangharaja title, which is the highest office conferred on a monk in a Theravada Buddhist country.
+Welivita Sri Saranankara Thera was the last Sri Lankan monk to hold the prestigious Sangharaja title, which is the highest office conferred on a monk in a Theravada Buddhist country.

 After becoming the Sangharaja, he was involved extensively with activities to revive the Buddha Sasana by assisting the monks, in particular the samanera or novice monks to pursue their learning and service to the nation.
 He was not interested in material possessions such as land, buildings and property in general.
 His interest was focused on the development and the welfare of the monks that he led in Sri Lanka.
-He traveled extensively in the country, especially in the south to organize and restore the former prestige of the Buddhism and Buddhist monks in Sri Lanka.
+He traveled extensively in the country, especially in the south to organise and restore the former prestige of the Buddhism and Buddhist monks in Sri Lanka.

 After rendering a great service to the Buddha Sasana by re-establishing the higher ordination ritual of Upasampadha in the country, Weliwita Sri Saranankara Mahathera died at the age of 80 on the full moon poya day in July 1778.
 He died at the forest hermitage near Hantana, while observing 'vas' (retreat).
 It was his favourite forest abode, which is situated a few miles from Kandy.
-He was listening to the “Sathipattana” with right mindfulness, recited by Malinbada Gunarathana thero at the time of his death.
+He was listening to the Satipatthana Sutta with right mindfulness, recited by Malinbada Gunarathana Thera at the time of his death.

 Literary works

-The activities of Weliwita Sri Saranankara Thero led to the re-establishment of Upasampada (higher ordination) and restored the purity of the Buddhism in the country.
+The activities of Weliwita Sri Saranankara Thera led to the re-establishment of Upasampada (higher ordination) and restored the purity of the Buddhism in the country.
 In addition to that his leadership and influence also brought a literary revival as a result of the impetus given by him to the education of Pali language and Buddha's teachings.
 Welivita Sri Saranankara thera compiled many important religious literary works and several other pupils of Weliwita Sri Saranankara thera also composed many literary works.

 The books such as the Munigunalankara, a Sinhalese poem in praise of Buddha, the Sarartha Sangraha, a treatise on various doctrinal teachings of Buddhist philosophy and Abhisambodhialankara, a Pali poem on the life of Bodhisattva from the times of Dipankara Buddha up to his enlightenment are some examples for his religious literary work.
 The Madhurartha Prakasini, which is a Sinhalese commentarial paraphrase to the Pali Mahabodhivamsa and the Rupamala, a work on Pali grammar are also his literary creations.